Daniii74/UniqueAnimalsBackend/README.md

 ```

 2. ### [`uniqueanimal/{id}`](http://localhost:8080/uniqueanimal/9) (GET)
 Gets an individual Unique Animal in the system.
-Each Unique Animal is identified by a numeric `Unique AnimalId`
+Each Unique Animal is identified by a numeric `Id`

 #### Parameters
-- Path Variable: `Unique AnimalId` &lt;Long &gt; - REQUIRED
+- Path Variable: `Id` &lt;Long &gt; - REQUIRED

 #### Response - A single Unique Animal